mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

     └── test
 ```

 We have defined a clear boundary between the business logic and the webserver.
 This is cool because the umbrella becomes modular like Lego and who doesn't like Lego?
-Need to change air quality provider?
-No problem, build a new data application and drop it into the umbrella, replacing the old one.
-The webserver needn't be changed as long as the new data app implements the API the previous one used.
-The same could be done if we wanted to change the webserver or if we wanted to extend the functionality of the umbrella.
+Need to change the air quality data provider?
+No problem, simply change the data application, leaving the webserver untouched as long as the data app continues to implement the same interface.
+The same would work the other way round if we wanted to change the webserver.

 However, for this approach to work well, the APIs used to communicate between the different applications in the umbrella need to be carefully defined.
 We want to keep the interfaces as little as possible to keep complexity contained.
 As an example, here are the publicly available functions on the _breethe_ app in the umbrella: